LeeyaD/rb130/written_prep.md

 11. How do we check if a block is passed into a method? - DONE We can call `Kernel#block_given?` which will return `true` if a block has been passed in or `false` otherwise.

+---- All notes up to here have been added to Anki deck ---------
 ----- LEFT OFF HERE---------
 12. Why is it important to know that methods and blocks can return closures?